under running overhead cranes on a steel structure

 Under running overhead cranes

 No ground support for support columns?
-Are you looking for a solution integrated into the structure of your building for your lifting operations?
+Are you looking for a solution integrated into the roof of your building for your lifting operations?

 Suspended cranes, also known as under running cranes, are specially designed to meet these requirements.